 Based on the 12-step programs, this interactive recovery community provides online meetings, chat rooms, message boards , forums, blogs, links, support and fellowship for those recovering from addiction and for those who care about them.

-The message board in this directory of recovery resources has various categories: Newcomers, Ask the Experts, General Forums, Alcoholism (AA, Alanon, ACOA), Drug Addiction (NA, Nar-Anon), Family and Friends, Mental Health and more.
+The message board in this directory of recovery resources covers a wide variety of categories: Newcomers, Ask the Experts, General Forums, Alcoholism (AA, Alanon, ACOA), Drug Addiction (NA, Nar-Anon), Family and Friends, Mental Health and much more.

 GENERAL MESSAGE BOARDS